hackclub/hackclub/workshops/sudoku/README.md

     }
 }
 ```
-Create a new 2D array that keeps track of the places that can be modified.
-If the board has a 0, that means the spot can be modified.
+- Create a new 2D array that keeps track of the places that can be modified.
+Any place in our board with a 0 would be places that the user can modify.
+- Go through the board and find these places.
+The `canBeModified` 2D array has all it's values as false by default, so we only need to set the places with 0's in the `board` to true.

-# User Input
+## User Input
 <img src="https://hips.hearstapps.com/digitalspyuk.cdnds.net/16/32/1470845049-computer-typing-gif.gif" width="400" alt="Typing Gif">
 The user has to put in their response!

+This while loop goes right under what we just wrote.
 ```csharp
 static void Main(string[] args)
 {